 #4 It’s time to entertain, inspire and charm your guests

 Exciting times!
-You’ve created a blog, brought in the furniture and you are ready to through a party.
+You’ve created a blog, brought in the furniture and you are ready to throw a party.
 Not so fast!
 If there are no drinks and cookies, you can’t expect your guests to stay.

 Write your first blog post and upload some images.